 9. All runs are to be regular trial runs, with the exception that in certain circumstances and with approval of the sponsor and judge(s), noncompetitive runs and/or exhibition-only runs may be allowed.
 Noncompetitive runs will be conducted and judged as regular trial runs, except that the run is judged solely for the earning of a leg and is not eligible for any placements or prizes.
-Exhibition-only runs are handled similarly, except that no leg is being sought, and are likewise not eligible for any placements or prizes.
+Exhibition-only runs are handled similarly, except that no leg is being sought, and are likewise not eligible for any placements or prizes (a qualifying ribbon may be given).
 Score sheets for noncompetitive or exhibition-only runs will clearly indicate that the run is noncompetitive or exhibition only.
 Noncompetitive runs may be allowed for such circumstances as an individual who already has a leg under the regular judge for that class, or an individual who is judging that class at an event.
 An individual who owns the property and/or stock or is otherwise closely involved with holding the trial may also run noncompetitively if they desire, but this is not a requirement.
 Exhibition-only runs are allowed in the case of an individual who wishes to run in a class for which their dog has already earned a title, in order to gain more experience before moving up to the next level.
 A dog doing stock handling/pen work at an event may run either: (1) competitively if it completes its run or runs prior to any stock handling work; (2) noncompetitively if it is to run at any time after it has begun any stock handling work.
 Dogs entered in regular classes at a trial may not have noncompetitive runs or exhibition-only runs in those classes in addition to their regular run.
 No dog may have more than one noncompetitive run or exhibition-only run per trial in the particular class.

 Language to be incorporated into entry or release form and signed by entrants: